bjasspa/jasspa/README.md

 <img src="microemacs/graphics/ME24.png" width="390px"/>&nbsp;&nbsp;<img src="microemacs/graphics/ME24-terminal-greek.png" width="390px"/>

-Left: GUI  version  - theme "Basic  Black on Cream",  Right:  Greek Text in the Terminal  version  within a Tmux  session - theme:  "Default  White on Black".
+_Left:_ GUI  version  - theme "Basic  Black on Cream",  _Right:_  Greek Text in the Terminal  version  within a Tmux  session - theme:  "Default  White on Black".
 There  are  more  than  25  themes  (schemes)  to  choose  from  ...
+The  main appplication  frame is split into two  windows, one is for editing a file, the other here has the hyperhelp documentation open.
+You can as well edit the same file within two separate windows.

 ## Installation